-The track you know and love was not actually the first version of Daytona.
+The track you know and love was not the first version of Daytona you see today.
 The first NASCAR affiliated races took place on Daytona Beach and not on an actual track.
 Daytona International Speedway as we know it broke ground in 1957 and opened two years later in 1959.
 The track has undergone numerous changes over its years and has been used as a road course, dirt track and more.
 Today, Daytona is known for its 2.5-mile tri-oval configuration which hosts several NASCAR sanctioned events.

 GEICO Horseshoe Camping

 - Infield RV camping

 - 20’ x 40’ grass site with no utility hookups